 And why several leading public figures, in the press and in government, a group that includes the mayor, the county judge, a state senator and university president all need to take those white sheets off their heads.

-Councilwoman Houston is still hanging on but there’s evidence she too has been targeted by the press.
-In an amazingly tone-deaf display of white liberal hypocrisy, some months ago the Chronicle accused Houston of lacking “a sense of history” for attempting to bar the bulldozing of possibly-historic East Austin homes to make way for new development.
-The fact is that Houston is just as likely to be driven from office by demographics, the erosion of a black voting population in the city’s “black council district,” as by bad press.
-Single-member city council representation was a long time coming for minorities and may be gone for blacks before it’s had any lasting effect.
 Actually, it says everything that needs to be said about Austin that one of the most concerned voices about how the city has developed was the recently-departed police chief, Art Acevedo.
 He noted in an interview a couple of years ago that, yes, young blacks have left their homes in traditional minority East Austin, driven away by high rents, lack of a homestead exemption and even his own police force’s overzealous efforts.
 But Acevedo noted that, while East Austin is no longer African-American, on Friday nights and Saturdays the ‘hood becomes heavily-black once again as young bloods return from their new homes in the suburbs (which are now the relocation centers of preference for those forced out of the central city) to visit their elderly parents and grandparents who have refused to leave.
 What the chief didn’t say: that process is also repeated on Sunday mornings as blacks in other parts of the city and surrounding communities return to go to church.
-While individual African-American homeowners have left East Austin, the dozen or so black churches that once served a thriving community still linger as minority anchors in the central city.
+While individual African-American homeowners have left, the dozen or so black churches that once served a thriving community still linger as minority anchors in the central city.
 As the churches go, so goes the community.
 And there, once again, it seems Mayor Adler has been busy working to make way for development.

 It could be worse.
 Literally.
-Today, if you go to the website of Huston Tillotson University, the historically black college in the heart of East Austin, you’ll see grinning pictures of Mayor Adler in cap and gown.
+Today if you go to the website of Huston Tillotson University, the historically black college in the heart of the city, you’ll see grinning pictures of Mayor Adler in cap and gown.
 Lately he’s been showing an “interest” in Huston-Tillotson as well, which has a 25-acre downtown campus that is a developer’s wet dream.
-The new Huston-Tillotson president has refused to answer inquiries about the state of the college, but she’s probably not the main danger to selling out, said someone who knows her and knows the institution, “It’s the board [of trustees] you have to worry about,” and the possibility that tens of millions of dollars will be dangled in front of the school, just as big money packages are being offered to black churches to pull up roots and go.
+The new Huston-Tillotson president has refused to answer press inquiries about the state of the college but she’s probably not the main danger to selling out, said someone who knows her and knows the institution, “It’s the board [of trustees] you have to worry about,” and the possibility that tens of millions of dollars will be dangled in front of the school, just as big money packages are being offered to black churches to pull up roots and go.
 Most historically-black universities in the country are in financial trouble, and President Trump has just threatened to cut federal funding.
 People are watching to see how everything plays out.
-(UT Prof. Richard Reddick, who grew up on the Eastside and who brings graduate students to HTU every semester, noted that "understanding racial dynamics in Austin is always a struggle, but living landmarks like Huston-Tillotson are reminders of black excellence despite societal challenges."
-He predicted that the departure of the black school would essentially be the death of the African-American community in Austin.)
+(UT Prof. Richard Reddick, who grew up on the Eastside and who brings graduate students to HTU every semester, predicted that the departure of the black school would essentially be the death of the African-American community in the Texas capital city.)

 Blacks still lose more race battles than we win but the beauty of being African-American, not to brag or anything, is that we usually take a few white people with us.
 And, happily, there’s a list of who needs to go this time.